Animal communication: Predator to prey

 Typically, predators attempt to reduce communication to prey as this will generally reduce the effectiveness of their hunting.
 However, some forms of predator to prey communication occur in ways that change the behavior of the prey and make their capture easier, i.e. deception by the predator.
 A well-known example is the angler fish, an ambush predator which waits for its prey to come to it.
 It has a fleshy bioluminescent growth protruding from its forehead which it dangles in front of its jaws.
 Smaller fish attempt to take the lure, placing themselves in a better position for the angler fish to catch them.
 Another example of deceptive communication is observed in the genus of jumping spiders (Myrmarachne).
 These spiders are commonly referred to as "antmimicking spiders" because of the way they wave their front legs in the air to simulate antennae.

 Human/animal

 Various ways in which humans interpret the behavior of animals, or give commands to them, are consistent with the definition of interspecies communication.
 Skillful interpretation of animal communications may be critical to the welfare of animals that are being cared for or trained by humans.

-For example, behavior indicating pain need to be recognized.
-Indeed, the survival of both the animal and its human caretaker may be at stake if, for example, a human fails to recognize a signal for imminent attack.
-It is also important to take into account that non-human animal species may interpret the signals of humans differently than humans themselves.
+Non-human animal species may interpret the signals of humans differently than humans themselves.
 For instance, a pointing command refers to a location rather than an object in dogs.

-Since the late 90s, one scientist, Sean Senechal, has been developing, studying, and using the learned visible, expressive language in dogs and horses.
-By teaching these animals a gestural (human made) American Sign Language-like language, the animals have been found to use the new signs on their own to get what they need.
-The recent experiments on animal language are perhaps the most sophisticated attempt yet to establish human/animal communication, though their relation to natural animal communication is uncertain.